camit001/Python-In-30-Days/Day_07_Sets/07_Sets.md

 ## Sets

-Set is a collection of items.
+A set is a collection of unique items.
 Let me take you back to your elementary or high school Mathematics lesson.
 The Mathematics definition of a set can be applied also in Python.
-Set is a collection of unordered and un-indexed distinct elements.
+A set is an unordered collection of distinct elements.
+Sets do not support indexing or slicing.
 In Python set is used to store unique items, and it is possible to find the _union_, _intersection_, _difference_, _symmetric difference_, _subset_, _super set_ and _disjoint set_ among sets.

 ### Creating a Set